anyuzx/HIPPS-DIMES/README.md

 - Basic understanding of `bash`, `Python` and how to use terminal
 - Python 3.8+
 - Python Package Installer [`pip`](https://pip.pypa.io/en/stable/).
 Follow the instruction https://pip.pypa.io/en/stable/installing/ if it is not installed already.
+Make sure the version of `pip3` is up-to-date.

 ## Install